crankmanser/sphec-meter/Architectural_Blueprint.md

 1.  **Unified `ConfigManager`:** A new cabinet will be created to provide a single interface for all configuration data.
 It will internally decide whether to fetch data from the fast internal flash (for filter params) or the SD card via `StorageEngine` (for large models).
 2.  **Centralized Fault Handling:** A global `FaultHandler` will be implemented to centralize error logging and reporting, ensuring a consistent system-wide response to critical failures.
 3.  **Commitment to Unit Testing:** The modular "Cabinet" architecture will be leveraged by using PlatformIO's unit testing framework to test each module in isolation, ensuring reliability before integration.

+## 4. We will integrate testing directly into our development process.

+1. **Develop a Cabinet First:** Before adding a new manager to main.cpp or creating an RTOS task for it, we first build the cabinet's class structure (.h and .cpp files).

+2. **Write Tests for the Cabinet:** We then immediately create a corresponding test folder in the test directory.
+We write a series of tests to validate all of its core logic.
+For the CalibrationManager, we would write tests to prove it can:

+ # a.
+Correctly calculate the quadratic coefficients from 3 ideal data points.

+ # b.
+Correctly calculate the "Calibration Quality Score".

+ # c.
+Return an error if given invalid data.

+3. **Integrate Only After Passing:** Only after the cabinet passes all of its unit tests do we integrate it into the main firmware and its RTOS tasks.

+This "test-driven" approach is a best practice that prevents complex bugs by ensuring each individual component of our system is proven to be reliable before we connect them together.